DeividasTerechovas/Main-DeividasTerechovas/README.md

 ## Objective

-My journey from learning coding to learning about cybersecurity in the IT world has made me eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey from IT Support to System Engineering to learning about Cybersecurity in the IT world has made me eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills